Taxation of international executives

 Relief is also available to these individuals who perform duties outside of Ireland as part of their assignment.
 In the case of employees who arrived in Ireland in the years 2012 to 2014, substantially all of the employee’s duties must be performed in Ireland for at least 12 consecutive months.

-The relief will apply for the first five years of the individual’s residency in Ireland.
+The relief will apply for the first 5 years of the individual’s residency in Ireland.

-In 2012 a Foreign Earnings Deduction (FED) for employees who travel to develop markets in BRICS countries namely Brazil, Russia, India, China and South Africa.
+In 2012 a Foreign Earnings Deduction (FED) for employees who travel to develop markets in BRICS countries/jurisdictions namely Brazil, Russia, India, China and South Africa.

 It was provided in Finance Act 2014 that the FED tax relief will be extended until 2017, and in Finance Act 2017 it was extended until 31 December 2020.

-With effect from 1 January 2013, the number of countries was extended to include Algeria, Democratic Republic of Congo, Egypt, Ghana, Kenya, Nigeria, Senegal and Tanzania.
+With effect from 1 January 2013, the number of countries/jurisdictions was extended to include Algeria, Democratic Republic of Congo, Egypt, Ghana, Kenya, Nigeria, Senegal and Tanzania.

-Finance Act 2014 extended the number of qualifying countries to include Japan, South Korea, Singapore, the United Arab Emirates, Saudi Arabia, Qatar, Bahrain, Indonesia, Vietnam, Thailand, Chile, Oman, Kuwait, Malaysia and Mexico.
+Finance Act 2014 extended the number of qualifying countries/jurisdictions to include Japan, South Korea, Singapore, the United Arab Emirates, Saudi Arabia, Qatar, Bahrain, Indonesia, Vietnam, Thailand, Chile, Oman, Kuwait, Malaysia and Mexico.

-Finance Act 2017 extended the qualifying countries to include Colombia and Pakistan.
+Finance Act 2017 extended the qualifying countries/jurisdictions to include Colombia and Pakistan.

-The deduction will apply to an Irish resident individual who has 30 qualifying days working outside Ireland in any of the qualifying countries in a continuous 12 month period.
+The deduction will apply to an Irish resident individual who has 30 qualifying days working outside Ireland in any of the qualifying countries/jurisdictions in a continuous 12-month period.
 Prior to 1 January 2017, 40 days were required and prior to 1 January 2015, 60 qualifying days were required.

-A qualifying day is one of at least 3 consecutive days throughout the whole of which the individual is performing the duties of his employment in any of these countries.
-Days of travel, between Ireland and the qualifying country, can be included as qualifying days.
+A qualifying day is one of at least 3 consecutive days throughout the whole of which the individual is performing the duties of their employment in any of these countries/jurisdictions.
+Days of travel, between Ireland and the qualifying country/jurisdiction, can be included as qualifying days.
 This was a new provision under Finance Act 2014.